mljar/mljar-supervised/README.md

 <details><summary>How to save and load AutoML?</summary>

-The save and load of AutoML models are automatic.
-The all models created during AutoML training are saved in the directory set in `results_path` argument (of `AutoML()` constructor).
+The save and load of AutoML models is automatic.
+All models created during AutoML training are saved in the directory set in `results_path` (argument of `AutoML()` constructor).
 If there is no `results_path` set, then the directory is created based on following name convention: `AutoML_{number}` the `number` will be number from 1 to 1000 (depends which directory name will be free).

 Example save and load: